PAIDiPaidThis.com

 NHS vs private dentist cost: what you really pay in the UK

 The gap between an NHS bill and a private one is one of the biggest sources of confusion in UK dentistry.
-On the NHS in England you pay a fixed band charge that covers everything in that band, while a private dentist sets their own fees for each item.
-The real prices below show how far apart the two can be.
+On the NHS in England you pay a fixed band charge that covers everything needed within that band, from a check-up to a full course of fillings.
+A private dentist instead prices each item separately, so work that would sit inside a single NHS band can turn into several line items on a private invoice.
+The real prices on this page show how far apart the two routes can end up, and where the difference actually comes from.

 The quick version

-- A private dentist charges per item, so the same work can cost several times the NHS band price.
+• A private dentist charges per item, so the same work can end up costing several times the NHS band price.

-- The catch is access: many people cannot register with an NHS dentist taking new patients, which pushes them towards private care.
+• The real constraint is often access, not price: many people cannot register with an NHS dentist taking new patients, which pushes them towards private care whether they want it or not.

 Published and surveyed prices